transparency-dev/trillian-tessera/docs/design/antispam.md

 From a transparency perspective, this is unlikely to be a problem - an entry is _discoverable_ if it's present in a log; this property doesn't diminish if there are further copies of it the log.

+However, particularly for large scale logs, there is a potentially significant cost to both the log operator (in terms of egress & storage), and to monitors/verifiers within the ecosystem (in terms of ingress, and possibly compute & storage, too) to allowing the unfetter addition of duplicate entries to a log.

-However, from a cost & operational point of view, particularly for large scale logs, it would be preferable to try to minimise the number of duplicate entries, and this is what Tessera's anti-spam mechanism is intended to do.
+It would, therefore, be preferable to try to minimise the number of duplicate entries, and this is what Tessera's anti-spam mechanism is intended to do.

 Tessera anti-spam provides _best effort_ support for minimising duplicate entries submitted to a log.

 ## Non-goals

 Tessera's anti-spam mechanisms are _explicitly not_ intended to provide strong/atomic deduplication, nor any guarantee about uniqueness of entries in a log.
-These properties are not generally required, but are expensive and have a profound impact on log performance.
+These properties are not generally required, are expensive, and have a profound impact on log performance.

-If your transparency application needs such properties you will need to handle this "upstream" of Tessera.
+If your transparency application needs such properties you will need to handle this in the personality.

 ## Overview